leterDieu/Stellarity-mcoc/wiki/dev/docs/items/armor/ancient_armor.md

 # Ancient Armor
 <div class="result foka-infobox-grid" markdown>
 <div markdown class="foka-infobox-text">
-**Ancient Armor** is a post-Dragon armor set obtained from Treasure Chests in End Cities that trades off a tiny fraction of defense in favor of increased combat capabilities.
+**Ancient Armor** is a post-Dragon armor set obtained from Treasure Chests in End Cities which focuses on boosting offensive capabilities.

-Wearing a full set of Ancient Armor will grant player a set bonus, which increases their damage on consecutive attacks.
+Wearing a full set of Ancient Armor grants player a set bonus, which increases their damage on consecutive attacks.

+<br><br>

+[TOC]

 </div>
 <div class="foka-infobox-table">
 	<table id="foka-infobox--item">